techbhaskar/datascience/SQL-README.md

 In this example, we used a CTE named `AvgSalary` to calculate the average salary of all employees.
 Then, in the main query, we performed a `CROSS JOIN` with the CTE and selected only those employees whose salary is above the calculated average salary.
 CTEs can simplify complex queries, make the SQL code more readable, and reduce redundancy by creating reusable subqueries.
 They are a powerful tool to optimize and structure your SQL code when dealing with large and intricate data sets.

-**PL/SQL**
+**PL/SQL Collections**

 In PL/SQL, which is Oracle's procedural extension of SQL, you can use several types of collections for data manipulation, including those applicable to data science.
 Collections are composite data types that allow you to store and process multiple values as a single unit.
 Some commonly used collections in PL/SQL for data science purposes include:

 When working with data science in PL/SQL, you can use these collection types to hold and manipulate data, perform calculations, and implement algorithms.
 They provide flexibility and efficiency in handling large datasets within PL/SQL procedures and functions.
 Remember that while PL/SQL can be useful for data manipulation and some data analysis tasks, data science tasks typically require more specialized tools and libraries, such as Python with libraries like Pandas, NumPy, and Scikit-learn.
 If you are involved in data science work, using Python or other specialized data science tools is likely to be more suitable for most data analysis and machine learning tasks.